rithika-sankar/rithika-sankar.github.io/docs/index.markdown

 layout: home
 ---

 Hi!
 I'm Rithika Sankar.
-Welcome to my website.
+Welcome to my website!
+You will find a few sentences about myself here, my CV and some occasional blog posts about science.